ThreatPilot: Attack-Driven Threat Intelligence Extraction: Conclusion

+~ In this section, we provide the detailed prompts used in our framework and the details of procedure generations.
+Table~\ref{tab:prompt-detail-IoC}, Table~\ref{tab:prompt-detail-classifying} and Table~\ref{tab:prompt-detail-judgement} present the detailed prompt for all the attack intelligence extraction ranging from the IoC extraction, the specific guidelines used in in-context learning abilities, and the guidelines used in the component of \emph{LLM-as-a-judge}.
+Finally, to tailor the web application logs in real-world log evaluation, we slightly modify the guidelines to precisely customize the generation of Sigma rules and shown the detailed guidelines in Table~\ref{tab:prompt-detail-rule-generation:field-study}.

-As shown in Figure~\ref{fig:ablation-GraphRAG}, clusters in our vector database of GraphRAG demonstrates the relevant entities and relationships in existing procedures.
+\textbf{Examples on the vector database in our GraphRAG.} Clusters in our vector database of GraphRAG demonstrates the relevant entities and relationships in existing procedures.
+When generating the new procedures, it could first go through the knowledge graph and then generate the specific procedures.
+Clusters in our vector database of GraphRAG demonstrates the relevant entities and relationships in existing procedures.
 When generating the new procedures, it could first go through the knowledge graph and then generate the specific procedures.